 This one gets overlooked.
 If a worker is injured on your property and the company doesn't carry workers' comp, you could be held liable.
 Reputable companies carry it.
 Ask specifically for workers' comp coverage, not just general liability.

 The International Society of Arboriculture (ISA) certifies arborists who have demonstrated knowledge in tree care and tree biology.
-An ISA Certified Arborist isn't just a marketing label — it means the person assessing your trees has passed a real exam and commits to ongoing education.
+An Tree Care Process isn't just a marketing label — it means the person assessing your trees has passed a real exam and commits to ongoing education.
 Look for this credential, especially for complex jobs like tree cabling, disease diagnosis, or large tree removal.

 Any reputable company will give you a written estimate that details the scope of work, what's included (debris removal? stump grinding?), and the price.
 Verbal estimates leave room for disputes.
 If they won't put it in writing, keep looking.